 This recipe was born out a desire not load my kids up on massive amounts of sugar for what would otherwise be a healthy meal: homemade pancakes and waffles.

 Almost all kids LOVE pancakes, and it can’t be a coincidence with all that sugary goodness drizzled over the top!
+My family’s favorite recipes are my gluten free teff pancakes and my gluten free vegan waffles.

 The maple syrup we have is a giant step over the high fructose corn syrup varieties sold conventionally, but it also carries a very heavy price tag.